Raxaul

+The other part of Raxaul is Mehsi, which is renowned for its production of high-quality litchis that are exported globally.

 The Indian border town of Raxaul has become one of the busiest towns for heavy transportation due to high trade volume.
 Almost 56% of the total products of Birgunj are exported to the Indian state of Bihar through this route.